theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 }
 ```

 :scream_cat: Hold on!
 Debouncing?!
-[Explained and illustrated with a better / non-freezing method](https://www.arduino.cc/en/tutorial/debounce).
+[Explained and illustrated with a better / non-freezing method](https://docs.arduino.cc/built-in-examples/digital/Debounce).

 ### :rotating_light: Other On/Off Sensors
 Now that you’ve learned how to use a pushbutton, you should know that there are other basic sensors that work according to the same *on/off* principle, as:
-* **Switches** are just like a pushbutton, but doesn’t automatically change state when released.
+* **Switches** are just like pushbuttons, but don't automatically change state when released
-* **Thermostats** is a switch that opens when the temperature reaches a set value.
+* **Thermostats** are switches that open when the temperature reaches a set value
-* **Magnetic switches** (or “reed relays”)
-have two contacts that come together when they are near a magnet.
+* **Magnetic switches** (or “reed relays”) have two contacts that come together when they are near a magnet
 * **Carpet switches** are small mats that you can place under a carpet or a doormat to detect the presence of a human being (or heavy cat).
 * **PIR** or Passive InfraRed sensor.
 This small device triggers when a human being (or other living being) moves within its proximity.
 * **Tilt switches** are electronic components that contains two contacts and a little metal ball.
+* ...
 You can try some!
-* ...

 ## 9. Advanced Sensors ☞ 𝔸𝕟𝕒𝕝𝕠𝕘 𝕀𝕟𝕡𝕦𝕥𝕤